AngusKung/NurSecure/README.md

 ![NurSecure](https://imgur.com/3RoCeZT.png)

 # NurSecure
-NurSecure is a machine-learning powered chatbot that analyzes descriptions, classifies syndrome and points you directly to the specialist.
+NurSecure is a simple, rule-based chatbot that analyzes descriptions, classifies syndrome and points you directly to the specialist.

 __Work in progress!!!__